ArminGEtemad/PolyPyLive/README.md

                                  save=True,
                                  save_path='your path')
 ```
-Here you can set your buffer (higher buffer makes sure that your data are not being overwritten in TimeTagger).
+Here ,you can set your buffer (higher buffer insures that your data are not being overwritten in TimeTagger).
-Then you set the time unit for the duration of your measurement and delay as well as the duration.
-You have to
+Then, you set the time unit for the duration of your measurement and delay as well as the duration.
+You also  have to
-also choose the time stamps measure.
+choose the time stamps measure.
 Saving path is your choice.
-In case of `None`, it will be save on your desktop.
+In case of `None`, it will be saved on your desktop.

 Next part of the program allows you to configurate your Channel.